etingof/pysnmp/docs/source/examples/v3arch/asyncore/contents.rst

 ==================

-If you find yourself unable to use particular SNMP feature with the high-level, "oneliner" API, your next step would be to use SNMPv3 engine services through one of the Standard SNMP Applications (`RFC3413 <https://tools.ietf.org/html/rfc3413>`_).
+If you find yourself unable to use particular SNMP feature with the high-level (hlapi) API, your next step would be to use SNMPv3 engine services through one of the Standard SNMP Applications (`RFC3413 <https://tools.ietf.org/html/rfc3413>`_).